CFAES Give Today

 Habitat: Wet woods, swamps, stream banks, pastures, roadsides, and fields.

-Stem: Succulent, smooth and hollow, branched.
+Stem: Smooth and hollow, branched.

 Fruit: White seeds in feathery structures that are dispersed by wind.

-Root: Many fiberous roots.
+Root: Many fibrous roots.

 Cressleaf groundsel young plant